 You might not be into portraits or event photography.
 Or you may hate the thought of spending weekends at weddings or packed exhibition openings.
 Or, on the contrary, packing your gear and going out for a gig might be just what you prefer when it comes to earning money as a photographer.

 Whatever your preference, there are numerous ways to make money with photography—the way you love it—whether it’s online or offline.

 Let us show you:

-From teaching photography to selling gifts with your photos and becoming a stock website guru – we’ve compiled a list of 9 legit and profitable ways (+ two bonus tips) how to make money as a photographer.
-To make it easier for you, we’ve listed the pros and cons of each job.
+From teaching photography to selling gifts with your photos and becoming a stock website guru, we’ve compiled a list of 18 profitable ways on how to make money as a photographer.
+To make it easier for you, we’ve also listed the pros and cons of each job.

 That’s a lot of money for you to make if you want to share your photography knowledge and skills.

 There’s a catch though:

 You can be a fantastic photographer, but that doesn’t necessarily make you a good teacher.
 Just like photography, teaching is a talent and a skill at the same time.
 Before you take this road, ask yourself if you’ll be fit and happy to do it.

 If you’re now nodding in agreement, start by applying as a tutor in popular online course platforms like Udemy and Skillshare.